thomashielscher/nonnestcox/README.md

-nonnestcox - Comparing non-nested Cox regression models fitted with the coxph function.
+nonnestcox - A likelhood-ratio test for comparing non-nested Cox regression models fitted with the coxph function.